wp-plugins/sb-hotel-rooms/readme.txt

 == Installation ==

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently asked questions ==